simonw/geocoders/README.txt

 The geocode functions return (unicode_place_name, (float_lat, float_lon)) if
 the string can be geocoded, and (None, (None, None)) if it cannot.

 Currently supported: Google Geocoder, Yahoo!
 Geocoder, Yahoo!
-Placemaker and GeoNames.
+Placemaker, GeoNames and Multimap.

 Google: